Tater Tot Casserole with Ground Beef (A Cozy Family Dinner Favorite)

 FAQ – Frequently Asked Questions

-How should I store leftover tater tot casserole?
+How do I store tater tot casserole with ground beef?

 Store leftovers in an airtight container in the refrigerator for up to 4 days.
 For best results, let the casserole cool completely before storing.
 This prevents condensation, which can soften the tater tots too much.